 - Flooded Walkway

-- Weybridge Weir, water levels almost equal both sides of the weir
+- Weybridge Weir, water levels nearly equal both sides of the weir

 - River Thames at Weybridge